Areas of Expertise

 - Police leadership

-Joseph Schafer, Professor of Criminology and Criminal Justice at Southern Illinois University, is an expert in policing, criminal justice management and administration, policy and program evaluation, police leadership and organizational change.
+Joseph Schafer, Professor of Criminology & Criminal Justice at St. Louis University, is an expert in policing, criminal justice management and administration, policy and program evaluation, police leadership and organizational change.

 Schafer is the Chair of the Department of Criminology and Criminal Justice at Southern Illinois University and a Commissioner with the Commission on Accreditation for Law Enforcement Agencies in Gainesville, VA.
 He was a member of the PFI/FBI Futures Working Group, a past president of the Society of Police Futurists International and a former visiting scholar in the Behavioral Science Unit at the FBI Academy in Quantico, VA.